-Your flight will arrive in the West Papuan port town of Kaimana.
+Your flight will arrive in the West Papuan port town of Sorong, the gateway to Raja Ampat.
 From the airport we will transfer you to the harbour where the Ombak Putih will be waiting at anchor.
-Once you have settled into your cabin, your cruise director will familiarise you with the vessel’s facilities and safety procedures.
-Ready to start our adventure, we will weigh anchor, leave the harbour behind, and head towards Namatote Passage, stopping for a refreshing swim along the way before watching the sun set on our first day at sea.
+Once settled into your cabin, your cruise director will familiarise you with the vessel’s facilities and safety procedures.
+Ready to start our adventure, we will weigh anchor, leave the harbour behind, and enter the marine protected area of Raja Ampat, home to unique birdlife and the most biodiverse coral reefs in the world.
+We will cruise towards the island of Waigeo, stopping for a refreshing swim along the way before watching the sun set on our first day at sea.

 Triton Bay is a place of unsurpassed natural splendour, where time and tides have sliced the limestone landscape into tall cliffs and numerous islands separated by lagoons and narrow channels.
 It is also home to fishermen who keep masses of baitfish in nets that attract a migratory group of whale sharks, which we may have the chance to swim and snorkel with.
 We can’t make any promises, as we don’t have these wild animals on a leash, but fingers crossed we will.
 We will also spend our time swimming from secluded beaches, snorkelling the vibrant turquoise waters and kayaking amongst the rocky outcrops.
 We can also enjoy watching the birdlife from the comfort of our tenders as we explore this extraordinary maze of karst islands, before visiting the village of Lobo, which is a friendly place at the foot of a 1000-metre-high cliff.

 Day 9 – Triton Bay and Namatote Passage